trumans/treehouse-react-app-course-manager/README.md

 ## Comments on code organization

-* Context.js contains the functions which call the REST APIs and return the response.
+* Context.js contains the functions which call the REST APIs and return the HTTP response.
 * The Courses, CourseDetail, CreateCourse, UpdateCourse components call the relevant function in Context that get, create, update or delete a course(s).
-They check the API response and render the data returned, or based on the status code redirect to the Not Found, Forbidden or Error (unhandled status) pages.
+They check the API response and render the data returned, or based on the status code will display validation errors or redirect to the Not Found, Forbidden or Error (unhandled status) pages.
 * The UserSignIn, UserSignUp components call the relavent function in Context to authenticate a signin or create a user.
-Based on the status code the app redirects if login is successful, or displays an error messages.
+Based on the status code the app redirects if login or sign up was successful, or displays validation error message(s).
 * The REST API performs the primary data validation checks for creating a user or course, or updating a course.
-Errors messages regarding specific fields are included in the HTTP response along with a 4xx code.RESE
+Errors messages regarding specific fields are included in the HTTP response along with a 4xx code.

 # REST API Service